MarinaIshak1/Technical_Assessment/README.md

 Envelope sent for task 3 "0d552452-63c0-8a7b-80e5-c8663179014e"

 In Task 4 :
-recipientId is now "1" and "2"  (Unique ids)
+recipientId is now "1" and "2"  (Unique ids),
-Added a valid email for Bruce Wayne
+Added a valid email for Bruce Wayne,
-Fixed xPosition to a positive value
+Fixed xPosition to a positive value,
-Fixed pagenumber to pageNumber (camel case)
+Fixed pagenumber to pageNumber (camel case).